 History of The Art Museum of Greater Lafayette

-Laura Ann Fry was a native of White County and was a practicing potter formerly associated with Rookwood Pottery of Cincinnati.
-She was, at the time, a Professor of Industrial Arts and Department Head at Purdue University in 1896.
+Laura Ann Fry was a native of White County and was a practicing potter formerly associated with Rookwood Pottery of Cincinnati, until she moved to Lafayette to teach as a Professor in the Industrial Arts Department at Purdue University in 1896.
 In 1906 she was appointed head of the department; the first woman to be so named.

 In 1982, the organization received accreditation by the American Alliance of Museums, and changed the name to the Greater Lafayette Museum of Art.
 In 2000, the name of the organization became the Art Museum of Greater Lafayette, to bring "Art" to the forfront.